 The problem with comparing Aphibarnrat with the previous winners here is that he triumphed via the match play element having finished in a tie for 17th after 54 holes.
 54-hole leader Prom Meesawat (who eventually finished 9th) was 7 strokes ahead of the Thai going into Sunday and his stats were more typical of what you might expect here:

 With wide fairways averaging 40 yards across, this is a second shot golf course where maximising greens hit - and with that proximity to the hole - tends to determine who plays well in this event.
 Heavy bunkering and numerous run-off areas around the greens will severely test the short game of those players who can't find putting surfaces in the requisite number though.
 The breeze tends to stop the scoring getting out of control and pin positions can be placed in some extremely tricky areas should organisers choose.
 The greens are top quality and speedy bentgrass which will allow players who can produce a high GIR week to make a fair few birdies, however that's easier said than done.

-My selections are as follows - all in the OUTRIGHT MARKET:
+My selections are as follows:

 Watch these tips on YouTube with Steve Bamford: Golf Betting System YouTube Channel

 * Boylesports New Customer Offer - Significant Terms:18+ T&Cs apply.
 Cash stakes only.
 Min £10 stake required for initial £5 free bet.
 Min odds ½.
 Max £25 in free bets.
 Subsequent free bets equal 50% average of each 3 qualifying bets.
 13 bets required to receive full £25 free bet.
 Qualifying bet must be placed within 30 days of opening account.
 Free bet expires after 7 days.
 Payment method restrictions apply.
 T&Cs Apply.